vikingdata/articles/test_environment/Readme.md

 All resources are FREE.
 All have limitations for use, but not normally an issue for someone who just wants to learn.

 1. Internet resources
-  * Linux box
+  1. Linux box
-  * Database
+  2. Database
     1. Snowflake and postgresql.
 Although it is free only for a limited time, after the time limit just apply for new systems with the same email.
-      * Mariadb -- very similar to MySQL.
+      1. Mariadb -- very similar to MySQL.
-      * MongoDB
+      2. MongoDB
-      * MSSQL -Windows or Linux with SSMS
+      3. SSQL -Windows or Linux with SSMS
-      * Cockroachdb
+      4. ockroachdb

   * Cloud
     1. Links